IC3 Convention Center: Architecture and design

 — Carlos Pio Zafra, architect of the IEC Pavilion describing his experience on designing the pavilion.

-The IC3 Convention Center was constructed by property developer, Duros Development Corporation which also financed the project for usufructuary rights for 25 years over the facility.
-Among the people involved in the construction of the project is architect Carlos Pio Zafra and project-in-charge Engineer Adonis Gabutin.
-Rizal Camangyan Jr. is also reported to be involved as a construction manager.
+The IC3 Convention Center was constructed by the property developer Duros Development Corporation, which also financed the project for usufructuary rights for 25 years over the facility.
+Among the people involved in the construction of the project were architect Carlos Pio Zafra and project-in-charge Engineer Adonis Gabutin.
+Rizal Camangyan Jr. was also reported to have been involved as a construction manager.